ywkawai/FE-Project_web/documents/install.md

 * NetCDF
 * [SCALE library](https://scale.riken.jp)

-### Optional Softwares
+### Optional software

 * visualization
   * [matplotlib](https://matplotlib.org)
   * [gpview (GPhys)](http://ruby.gfd-dennou.org/products/gphys/)

-## Install SCALE
+## Install SCALE library
 See [Users Guide of SCALE](https://scale.riken.jp/documents/index.html#users-guide).

 ## Build FE-Project

-1. preparation
+1. Preparation

-  - set SCALE_FE_SYS environmental variable (see the sysdef directory)
+  - Set SCALE_FE_SYS environmental variable (see the sysdef directory)

   `% export SCALE_FE_SYS=MacOSX-gnu-ompi` (for example)

-  - set a directory in which SCALE library is contained
+  - Set a directory in which SCALE library is contained

   `% export SCALE="~/workspace/scale-5.4.5/"` (for example)

-  - If you use the develop version of SCALE library, set a variable as
+  - If a developing version of SCALE library is used, set a variable as

   `% export SCALE_DEVELOP=T`

+  - If you would like to enable a thread parallelization with OpenMP, set a variable as

+  `% export SCALE_ENABLE_OPENMP=T`

-  - set a directory in which NetCDF library is contained (if necessary).
+  - Set a directory in which a NetCDF library is contained (if necessary).

   `% export NETCDF="/ap/netcdf4-fortran/4.7.3/"` (for example)

-2. build the library in the directory of FElib
+2. Build the library in the directory of FElib

  `% cd rootdir/FElib/src/`